Vizten18/rickAndMortyApp/README.md

 ## Overview

-Rick And Morty App es una aplicación que utiliza la API de Rick and Morty para mostrar información sobre los personajes, episodios y ubicaciones de la serie.
-La aplicación está desarrollada en Flutter y soporta múltiples plataformas como iOS, Android.
+Rick And Morty App is an application that uses the Rick and Morty API to display information about the characters.
+The application is developed in Flutter and supports multiple platforms such as iOS and Android.

-## Requisitos
+## Requirements

 - Flutter 3.27.4